-A front panel module containing a 1.3" OLED display, some buttons, and a rotary encoderDesigned by LeoNerd's Store, Ships from United Kingdom
+A front panel module containing a 1.3" OLED display, some buttons, and a rotary encoderDesigned by LeoNerd's Store in United Kingdom

-Soon to be retired: This may be the last unit left.
-This model is being replaced by the newer version with piezo sounder and control chip.
+Retired: This product has been replaced by the newer version with piezo sounder and control chip.
 See the "Similar Products" section below.
 What is it?
-This...Read More…
+This handy module combines an OLED display a...Read More…

-This model is being replaced by the newer version with piezo sounder and control chip.
+Retired: This product has been replaced by the newer version with piezo sounder and control chip.
 See the "Similar Products" section below.

 This handy module combines an OLED display and some buttons in a convenient layout for using as a control panel on the front of a project enclosure.
 The 128x64 pixel display allows the project to display information to the user, and accept commands and control by means of several buttons.
 Two small tactile switches are mounted below the display, and could be used as soft-function keys with suitable labels on the display.
 A rotary encoder sits to the side, allowing values to be adjusted or selections to be made.
 Finally, a larger control button with two illumination LEDs adds a "one-touch" control button which could be useful for activating the main function of the project.
 The power pin is labelled "3V3", but the board can run at 5V also.
 However, it is not recommended to power at 3.3V while using 5V logic signals, nor vice versa.

 Both display and buttons/LEDs are accessed via I²C, requiring just four wires in total (power, ground, SDA, SCL) to connect to the main logic board of the project with the MCU.
 The OLED is an SH1106 module whose address is

 0x3C.
 The buttons and LEDs are accessed via a PCA8574 chip, by default on its first address of

 0x20 but solder jumpers are provided to allow that to be set to any address in the range

 The INT signal from the PCA8574 chip is provided as well, so that the MCU can read button or wheel events by interrupt instead of having to poll the chip.